Can you sign a quantum state?: Quantum Signcryption: Basic Ideas

 Recall that \emph{non-repudiation} is a property of classical digital signatures.
 It means that, due to unforgeability, the recipient $R$ of a document $m$ signed by a sender $S$ can present the document and signature to a third party (e.g., the judge) as evidence that $m$ was indeed signed by $S$.
 If quantum signcryption is used instead, our impossibility results tell us that $R$ will be able to forge signcryptions; so, non-repudiation is impossible to achieve quantumly.

 \paragraph{Insider security of receiver}

 It remains to consider insider security where the adversary has $\sdk_S$.
 The private information is now only $\sdk_R$.
-By \expref{Proposition}{prop:QSC-PKE}, $\Pi$ is now a public-key quantum encryption scheme, with secret decryption key $(\sdk_R, \vek_S)$ and public encryption key $(\sdk_S, \vek_R)$.
+By \expref{Proposition}{prop:QSC-PKE}, $\Pi$ is now a \PKQE scheme, with secret decryption key $(\sdk_R, \vek_S)$ and public encryption key $(\sdk_S, \vek_R)$.

-\begin{defn} A \QSC $\Pi$ is (one-time, two-user) \textbf{insider-secure} if the public-key quantum encryption scheme induced by making the sender key public (i.e., via \expref{Proposition}{prop:QSC-PKE}) satisfies \QINDCPA. \end{defn} As with outsider security, we will not (yet) concern ourselves with adversaries who can select the key parameters of the $\SigEnc$ and $\VerDec$ calls.
+\begin{defn} A \QSC $\Pi$ is (one-time, two-user) \textbf{insider-secure} if the \PKQE scheme induced by making the sender key public (i.e., via \expref{Proposition}{prop:QSC-PKE}) satisfies \QINDCPA. \end{defn} As with outsider security, we will not (yet) concern ourselves with adversaries who can select the key parameters of the $\SigEnc$ and $\VerDec$ calls.
+This will be considered as part of the many-time security scenario in~\expref{Section}{sec:full}.

 We remark that the above definitions of one-time security translate directly to the classical setting, by using standard notions of classical unforgeability and secrecy (see, e.g., \cite{KL14}) and plugging them into \expref{Definition}{def:one-time-outsider} and \expref{Definition}{def:one-time-insider}.